Things to do in Meath Ireland – 37 fascinating sites to visit

 Said to be the oldest bridge in Ireland Babes Bridge has also been called the Robbers Bridge, Donaghmore Bridge or Mabes Bridge.
 It is a stone arch bridge that crosses the Boyne River.
 According to the Annals of the Four Masters, it was the only bridge that survived a great flood in 1330 that washed away all the Boyne bridges from Trim to Drogheda.
 The Annals of the Four Masters is a chronicle of medieval Irish History written in Donegal.

-Not something I would ever visit I have to say but Tayto Park is perfect for families or adrenaline junkies that love a roller coaster.
-Tayto Park covers 22 hectares of land and is home to the Cu Chulainn Coaster, the largest wooden roller coaster in Europe.
-Lots of smaller rides and zoo, 5-D movies and lots of junk food to eat – what more could a kid ask for?
+One of the many things to do with kids in Meath is to visit Emerald Park is perfect for families or adrenaline junkies that love roller coasters.
+The Park covers 22 hectares of land and is home to the Cu Chulainn Coaster, the largest wooden roller coaster in Europe.
+Lots of smaller rides and a zoo, 5-D movies and lots of junk food to eat – what more could a kid ask for?

 Pubs to visit in Meath